Ask a Librarian

 Law Library Blog

 You may access Law School Past Exams from the Law Library's web site.
-Many faculty members make their past exams available to students as a teaching aid.
+Some faculty members make their past exams available to students as a teaching aid.
 In an effort to provide students with the broadest possible access to past exams, the Law Library has placed them online.
-The online database consists of the past 10 years of administered exams.
 Some exams contain answers.

 Below is a short list of law school/exam success guides available in the Law Library.
 Other titles can be found in the library catalog under the subject headings Law Examinations, Law-Study and Teaching, and Law Students.